Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * If deleting when a header is selected, merge the two glyphs before/after that
 * Make the point list scroll when adding points if it is filled
 * Move spline buttons and info to left sidebar
+* line_curve_point is called with swapped args sometimes, check that

+### MAYBE

+* Is there really a reason to put FrameInfo as a different class?
+It could just be a regular frame inside the view.

 ##### Done